bitpay/ubercart-drupal8/README.md

 # Installation

-Downlopad the plugin via our [GitHub Repo](https://github.com/bitpay/ubercart-drupal8/releases).
+Download the plugin via our [GitHub Repo](https://github.com/bitpay/ubercart-drupal8/releases).

 Upload to your `modules` folder into a `custom/contrib` directory.